betterplace/betterplace_apidocs/sections/matching_funds_list.md

     <td>no</td>
 <td>

-Optional project id as an integer number ≥ 14.
+Optional project id as an integer number.
 Allows to filter the list of matching funds.
 This way one can show a list of matching funds where the given project is part of the matching fund projects list.